corbindavenport/noplugin/README.md

 **New in NoPlugin 5.2:**

 - Added support for Windows Media (.wpl, .asx), QuickTime (.qtl), RealPlayer (.ram), and M3U (.m3u) playlists
+- Updated Bootstrap and DOMPurify dependencies to newest versions

 ---------------------------------------------------------